Team-based development on the SharePoint Framework

 Ensuring code consistency and quality

 Software development teams often struggle with maintaining consistency and high quality of their projects.
 Different developers have different coding styles and preferences.
-In every team there are more skilled individuals as well as developers who are less experienced in the particular domain.
+In every team, there are more skilled individuals and developers who are less experienced in the particular domain.
 Also, many organizations or verticals have specific regulations with which the software must comply.
 All these challenges make it harder for developers to stay on track.
-Particularly when the deadline is nearby developers tend to get things done at the cost of the quality which in the long run is more harmful than not meeting the deadline.
+Particularly when the deadline is nearby developers tend to get things done at the cost of the quality, which in the long run is more harmful than not meeting the deadline.

 Unlike other SharePoint customization models available to date, SharePoint Framework focuses on client-side development.
 While not strictly required, SharePoint Framework recommends using TypeScript to help developers write better code and catch any inconsistencies already in the build process.
 There are also hundreds of client-side libraries available to accomplish the same task.
 If your team has done client-side development in the past, you might already have preference for a particular library.
 If not, it would be highly beneficial for you to research a few of the most popular libraries and pick one for your team or preferably the whole organization.

 By using the same library in all your projects, you make it easier to onboard new team members and exchange team members between projects.
 As you gain more experience with client-side development, your organization will be able to benefit of it across all its projects.
 Standardizing your projects across the whole organization also shortens the time of delivery and lowers the costs of maintenance of your projects.
 New libraries are published on the internet every day and if you keep switching between the latest libraries you'll find yourself working inefficiently delivering solutions of poor quality.

 Standardizing which libraries are used across your organization additionally helps you optimize the performance of your solutions.
 Because the same library is used across the whole organization, users only need to download it once, what significantly speeds up the loading time of the solutions improving the user experience as the result.